EricR/sys.json/readme.md

 Exposes system stats as a JSON API.

 It works, but it's a work in progress.
-Things are subject to change without notice.
+Things are subject to change without notice, so please use caution if you use this in production.

 ## Why?

 There are plenty of other tools out there that can give you stats.
 There's SNMP, dozens of monitoring solutions and stat collection agents, and more.
+So why this?

 All of these solutions vary drastically in complexity and ease of use, many times sacrificing one for the other.
 The goal of sys.json is to provide a simple API for querying a server about the stats you're interested in.
 No more, no less.
 What you do with that data is up to you.
-Some ideas include:

-* Alerts
-* Creating graphs
-* Capacity analysis

 ## Running It